materialsvirtuallab/m3gnet/README.md

 ## Molecular dynamics

-Similarly the universal IAP can be used to perform molecular dynamics (MD) simulations as well.
+Similarly, the universal IAP can be used to perform molecular dynamics (MD) simulations as well.

 ```python
 from pymatgen.core import Structure, Lattice